Anna Kiknadze

 Linetta (The Love for Three Oranges)

-The Fortune-teller (The Fiery Angel)
+The Fortune-teller (The Fiery Angel) Clara and the Duenna (Betrothal in a Monastery)

-Korobochka (The Dead Souls)
+Korobochka (Dead Souls)

 Stepmother (A Christmas Tale)